bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

    used to "restore" a previously deleted mapping).

 Html Dialog Overrides
-   This section shows all Html Dialog overrides that are registered for the selected project.
+   This section shows all Html Dialog (HD) overrides that are registered for the selected project.

+   Overrides can be defined for full HDs as well as for HD components.
+   Override a full HD - defined in a (sub) process - or a HD component defined in a parent project by adding a mapping entry in this section.
+   See chapter :ref:`user-dialogs` for more information about HDs.

    You can delete an existing override by pressing the *delete* icon in the section's tool bar.
-This will only delete the mapping (and thus the execution of the override) but not the replacement Html Dialog itself.
-You can add new Html Dialog overrides by clicking on the *wizard* icon in the tool bar (this can also be used to "restore" a previously deleted mapping).
+This will only delete the mapping (and thus the execution of the override) but not the replacement HD itself.
+You can add new HD overrides by clicking on the *wizard* icon in the tool bar (this can also be used to "restore" a previously deleted mapping or if you want to override a HD with an already existing dialog).

 Content Object Overrides
    This section shows all Content Objects that are redefined in the